KSheridan86/project-5-RossAnthonyDesigns/README.md

 ## Credits

-All Images used across the site were sourced from either pexels.com, bbcgoodfood.com or (in the case of the user profiles created) freely available images of the subjects.
+All Images used across the site are original and where created just for this project except for the header/footer background which was sourced from pexels.com.
-The Black Icons used across the site were sourced from a number of locations, attributions below.
+The Black Icons used across the site were sourced from fontawesome and flaticon.com, attributions below.

 - The Anvil Icon, (<a href="https://www.flaticon.com/free-icons/anvil" title="anvil icons">Anvil icons created by Agung Rama - Flaticon</a>)
 - The Back to Top Icon (<a href="https://www.flaticon.com/free-icons/double-arrow" title="double arrow icons">Double arrow icons created by Rahul Kaklotar - Flaticon</a>)
-- All other small images including Social media links were sourced from Font Awesome.
 - Error 404 Icon (<a href="https://www.flaticon.com/free-icons/error-404" title="error 404 icons">Error 404 icons created by Freepik - Flaticon</a>)
 - Server Error Icon (<a href="https://www.flaticon.com/free-icons/error" title="error icons">Error icons created by Pixel perfect - Flaticon</a>)
 - Tick Icon (<a href="https://www.flaticon.com/free-icons/tick" title="tick icons">Tick icons created by kliwir art - Flaticon</a>)
+- All other small images including Social media links were sourced from Font Awesome.

 I relied heavily on the Code institute course work, particularly the Django walk through projects.
 Further research was done by building walk through projects available freely on youtube and Dennis Ivy's Django/Python course on Udemy.